code34/oo_unittest.vr/README.md

 # oo_unittest

-An oop class to create unit test
+An oop class to create unit test.